 I could make up excuses for why I waited so long, but all I could offer up would be lame ones.
 But I will say that after seeing the view, I see why it’s in every guidebook:

 Perhaps, you have no inclination to climb a church tower, or there isn’t a church tower where you live.
-Instead, seek out a view from a hill, from a rooftop patio, from a skyscraper, from a tower.
+Instead, seek out a view from a hill, from a rooftop patio, a skyscraper, a tower.
 Whatever is available to you!
+Make it easy so that you’ll do it.

 I really enjoyed doing this and seeing Munich from another perspective made me realize how many red roofs there are.
 I had no idea before.
 This adventure gave me a new appreciation for my city.